Keyboard shortcuts

 test

-Or you may use use as with a module:
+Of course you can use use as with a whole module:

 test

-The shortest way to use many symbols from one module is to put an * at the end.
-The following example aliases all symbols of std::geo3d into the current scope.
+The shortest way to use many symbols from one module is to use * as target.
+The following example defines aliases for all symbols of std::geo3d.

 test